jonwiggins/pepperon.ai/README.md

 It is intended to be a lot like scikit-learn, except more buggy, with less functionality, worse documentation, and not used by anyone.
 But that's okay, because making it will be fun.

+pepperon.ai is also developed entirely in python3, _which is the future_.

 ## Version
-pepperon.ai is currently on version 0.123.4.0
+pepperon.ai is currently on version 0.124

 ## Installation